Thursday, June 21, 2018

 Coronado Dairy searches for employees who are not only talented in their specific field but who live, on and off the dairy, by five core values: candor, integrity, keep it simple, spirit of humility and strong work ethic.
 Their goal when hiring new employees is to provide a culture of opportunity to passionate people.
 During the interview process, questions are structured around these values, and if a prospective employee doesn’t fit into their values, they aren’t hired on as part of the team.

-According to Natasha, “there is no way employees don’t understand our rules because they are simple, and we expect everyone to model the core values on and off the dairy.”
+According to Natasha, “there is no way employees don’t understand our expectations because they are simple, and we expect everyone to model the core values on and off the dairy.”
 The Coronado Dairy family believes in these values so strongly that they use them as their one-page employee handbook.

 The employees also live by two simple sayings that ensure both the employees and the cows receive the highest level of care: “Be Safe and Be Kind.”